 Height: 15.3 hands (156 cm)

 He is the first member of our equine family.
 He raced 12 times, 9 of which he won.
 But when they tried to move him up a class, he wasn't fast enough.
 So he was sold to a man who sent him to be trained in at the stables in Bongwha.
 At the time, the stables the training was quite rough on horses... they changed a lot by watching me so the horses aren't tied down to be saddled anymore, but we don't know how rough Super's training was.
 We do know that he was traded back to the training stables because he was too spooky.
 The trainers then tried teaching him to jump, but Super is a coward at heart and the fences got too high too fast.
 He crashed, one of the boys riding ended up in the hospital and Super's stifle was injured.
-You wouldn't know it today, and though he can walk , trot, canter and even do a bit of jumping, we he has limits so we don't push him past those.
-He will defend us from things he thinks might threaten us, particularly Gabe.
-He is still a coward, but one that will defend his humans.
+You wouldn't know it today.
+He can walk , trot, canter and even do a bit of jumping, but he has limits so we don't push him past those.
+He has defended us from things he thinks might threaten us.
+He is still a coward, but he is especially protective of Gabe.

 His favorite pastimes include ear scratches, napping and rolling.